Oddly, this plant is best known in two cuisines: Canadian and Creole. What?!

 Native American tribes along the east coast and areas east of the Mississippi first used Sassafras.
-Used for stews and drinks the leaf imparts a lemonade-like flavor much like sorrel does, but with hints of camphor and old wood.
+Used for stews and drinks the ground sassafras leaves impart a lemonade-like flavor much like sorrel does, but with hints of camphor and old wood.
 It’s used as a souring agent in food and has a natural sweetness to it.
 If during cooking you smell a hint of root beer it is because sassafras is the original root beer flavor.

-Sassafras is also used in a thickening agent called filé powder and is a most often used in gumbo where the powder develops a mucilaginous quality when added to hot liquids.
+Ground sassafras is also used in a thickening agent called filé powder and is a most often used in gumbo where the sassafras powder develops a mucilaginous quality when added to hot liquids.
 The resulting texture is robust and silky.

 |Basic Preparation||Ready to use as is, no preparation is necessary.|